 To plan your first trip in your rig, download the RV Parks & Campgrounds app.
 This app finds RV parks throughout North America, so you don’t have to worry about where to park when you reach your destination.
 There are other apps available that are popular for finding campsites, so test a few out and see which ones work for you.

 Another thing to keep in mind is your RV’s water storage.
 You never want to get caught in a situation where you run out of water while you’re in a remote area!
 Depending on the size of your freshwater tank, gray water tank, and how much water you typically use, you’re going to need to find ways to refill your water on the road.
-Some gas stations will have water spigots available or sinks you can run your hose through to collect water.
+Some gas stations will have water faucets available or sinks you can run your hose through to collect water.
 Rest stops along the interstate typically offer water fountains but may not always be available because of COVID-19 precautions.

 Once you’ve secured your RV parking spot, the hard work is done!
 Now you can enjoy the luxuries of uninterrupted travel.
 Whether you’re at the beach, in the mountains, or hiking in the desert, you can finally unwind and enjoy the views of sprawling landscapes.

-Socialize with your fellow RVer neighbors; maybe they can help give you ideas on places to explore in the area.
+Socialize with your fellow RVer neighbors; they can help give you ideas on places to explore in the area.
 Now’s the time to take that cooking class you’ve always wanted to try or morning yoga on the beach.
 The world has become your oyster!

 Transitioning to the RV lifestyle doesn’t have to cause headaches or hurt your wallet.
 It’s quite economical to travel by RV, and you’ll save a lot of money avoiding hotel rooms or fancy resorts